 When you first arrive, the Myrtle Beach International Airport offers a Quiet Room for families who need a space to decompress and relax after a flight.
 CAN offers cards for families to show at participating restaurants and attractions, discretely notifying them that a family with autism is on the site.
 These cards can be requested through CAN ahead of time or picked up at the Myrtle Beach Welcome Center or the Town Hall of Surfside Beach.
 The Myrtle Beach Welcome Center also offers wristbands with a GPS tracker for children who may wander off, giving families peace of mind when visiting the beach and other attractions through Project Lifesaver.

-Several hotels and resorts, like the Crown Reef Beach Resort and Waterpark or the Landmark Oceanfront Resort, offer autism-friendly amenities such as CAN-certified hotel staff, curbside check-in or check-out, and rooms in quiet, private locations.
+Several hotels and resorts offer autism-friendly amenities such as CAN-certified hotel staff, curbside check-in or check-out, and rooms in quiet, private locations.
 For an extensive list of lodging options, please visit our website.

 The next concern for many families is the stress that can come from dining out.
 There are several restaurants in Myrtle Beach that assist families with special needs.
 With your CAN card, restaurants, such as Johnny D’s Waffles and Bakery and NY Pizza Kitchen on Ocean Boulevard, will offer special discounts, trained staff, preferred seating, and more.